Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

 ### Refresh certificate periodically

-KeyVaultKeyStore can fetch certificates from KeyVault periodically if following property is configured:
+KeyVaultKeyStore can fetch certificates from KeyVault periodically if the following property is configured:

 ```yaml
 azure: